-What role do smart contracts have in DeFi?
+What role do smart contracts play in DeFi?

-Since their terms are written in computer code, smart contracts have the unique ability also to enforce those terms through computer code.
-This enables the reliable execution and automation of a large number of business processes that currently require manual supervision.
+Since their terms are written in computer code, smart contracts have the unique ability to enforce those terms in an automated manner.
+This enables the reliable execution and automation of many business processes that currently require manual supervision.

 What challenges does DeFi face?

 Poor performance: Blockchains are inherently slower than their centralized counterparts, affecting the applications built on them.
 The developers of DeFi applications need to take these limitations into account and optimize their products accordingly.